crowdfavorite-mirrors/wp-wp-postviews/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 1.66 =
+* NEW: Supports MultiSite Network Activation
+* NEW: Add %POST_DATE% and %POST_TIME% to template variables
+* NEW: Add China isearch engines bots
+* NEW: Ability to pass in an array of post types for get_most/least_*() functions.
+Props Leo Plaw.
+* FIXED: Moved uninstall to uninstall.php and hence fix missing nonce.
+Props Julio Potier.
+* FIXED: Notices and better way to get views from meta.
+Props daankortenbach.
+* FIXED: No longer needing add_post_meta() if update_post_meta() fails.

 = Version 1.65 (02-06-2013) =
 * FIXED: Views not showing in WP-Admin if "Display Options" is not set to "Display to everyone"